OR WAIT null SECS

 But a new model shows that the practice of cycling -- alternating between two or more classes of antibiotics as often as every few months -- probably will not work.
 It is an unexpected finding at a time when clinical tests of the practice with real patients are in progress.

 "We were really surprised.
-We expected to find a number of cases where it would work, and it was the exact opposite," says Carl Bergstrom, a
+We expected to find a number of cases where it would work, and it was the exact opposite," says Carl Bergstrom, a University of Washington assistant professor of biology.

 Instead of cycling, Bergstrom says hospitals could probably help patients more by prescribing a variety of antibiotics, a method known as mixing.
 That means instead of having a standard, rotating antibiotic that is used routinely within a single unit, such as intensive care, or even throughout the hospital, a more effective strategy would be to have two or more generally prescribed antibiotics being administered randomly.
 Two people sharing a room could routinely receive different antibiotics.